stellasia/janote/Janote/README.md

 ### First start

 1. Create the file that will be used to save your data (on your local disk).
 Extension `.sql` will be appended if not present.
-2. Enter your first class name (and optional description)
+2. Enter your first class/group name (and optional description)
 3. Populate it with students (only name is mandatory)

 **Be careful** if you delete an entity (group or student), this action **can not be undone**.